seastaralgebras/seastaralgebras.github.io/research.md

 ---
 ## Current research:

-Recently, I have been thinking about knot theory, 3- and 4-manifolds, and Heegard Floer homology.
+Recently, I have been thinking about knot theory, 3- and 4-manifolds, and Heegaard Floer homology.

 ## Previous research: